 - Non-stick skillet

-- 5 tbsp (70g) unsalted butter +1 tbsp for frying onions and garlic
+- 5 tablespoon (70g) unsalted butter +1 tablespoon for frying onions and garlic

 - 1 small (50g) yellow onion, diced